jcuadraUAI/plaga/_pages/openings.md

 # Open positions

+The [Nucleo Milenio for Planet Formation](http://www.npf.cl/en), which we are part of, invites applications to fill several [postdoctoral positions](https://jobregister.aas.org/ad/f91b30b2).
+Deadline Jan 15.

+## Previous announcements

 There are several [open **faculty positions**](https://ingenieria.uai.cl/faculty-positions/) at the Faculty of Engineering and Sciences of Universidad Adolfo Ibáñez.
 These can be taken at the Viña del Mar campus, and subjects include Earth Sciences.

-## Previous announcements

 There are open **faculty positions** in [Exoplanet and Planetary Sciences](https://jobregister.aas.org/ad/948108dc) and [Astroinformatics and Astrostatistics](https://jobregister.aas.org/ad/7daf77b3) at the Faculty of Engineering and Sciences of Universidad Adolfo Ibáñez.
 These can be taken at the Viña del Mar campus.